Are ChatGPT and GPT-4 Good Poker Players? -- A Pre-Flop Analysis: GPT-4 Playing Poker

 Next we have GPT-4 play poker and analyse it's style of play.
 We use the two system prompts described in the above sections - basic prompt and GTO prompt.
 We also use the \textit{short}-type user prompt to provide hand information in a ranked manner where the higher ranked card is provided first.
 We also use a temperature = 0.2 and top-p = 0.95.
 Because of the higher querying cost, we query GPT-4 five times for each hand and present the majority decision on the decision matrices.

 The RFI pre-flop decision matrices of GPT-4 are shown in figures \ref{fig:rfi_gpt4_basic_prompt} and \ref{fig:rfi_gpt4_gto}.
-Some of the basic observations for ChatGPT, including having a deep understanding of the game of poker and having more advanced understanding of poker concepts like position can be immediately seen from these poker charts.
+We see that GPT-4 too has a deep understanding of the game of poker and more advanced poker concepts like position.
 One striking observation in both basic and GTO prompts is that there are absolutely no limps in the pre-flop range of GPT-4.
 We also see that the decision charts of basic and GTO prompt are very similar except at later positions like the Button or Small Blind.
 This indicates that GPT-4 is naturally a more GTO player than ChatGPT, as it limps less, raises more and plays a larger number of hands compared to GTO ChatGPT without even being prompted to be game theory optimal.

-\begin{itemize} \item \textbf{Observation 8 - GPT-4 does NOT Limp at all:} The fact that GPT-4 has no limps in its entire range, for both the basic and GTO prompt shows that GPT-4 is a more advanced player that ChatGPT. \textit{Limping} is a strategy used by beginners which usually implies weakness.
-By eliminating limping, a player plays all hands in the same way, thus not giving away the strength of their hands.
-That's one of the reasons why limping is considered an absolute sin the professional poker circles.

-\item \textbf{Observation 9 - GPT-4 is more aggressive than ChatGPT:} The first reason for this observation is the fact that GPT-4 never limps.
+\textbf{Observation 4 - GPT-4 is more aggressive than ChatGPT.} The first reason for this observation is the fact that GPT-4 never limps.
 This itself makes it a more aggressive player as compared to ChatGPT.
 Additionally, as seen in Figure \ref{fig:gpt4_action_percentage}, GPT-4 even with the basic prompt raises way more hands than GTO ChatGPT.
 GPT-4 also plays a larger number of hands compared to GTO ChatGPT, and gets even more aggressive when asked to be GTO, as seen in Figure \ref{fig:gpt4_action_percentage}.
-Not limping, raising when being involved in the pot and playing a larger number of hands are signs of a more aggressive and possibly advanced player.
+Not limping, raising when being involved in the pot and playing a larger number of hands are signs of a more aggressive player.